Indianapolis First-Time Home Buyer Guide

 Timeline: 1-2 hours

 Closing day is when ownership officially transfers.
 You will sign a large stack of documents, pay your closing costs and down payment, and receive the keys to your new home.
-Closing costs typically run 3% of the purchase price.
-On a $240,000 home that is around $7,200, plus prepaid taxes and insurance.
+Closing costs vary by lender and loan type.
+Your Loan Estimate, provided within three business days of applying, itemizes the specific amounts, and your Closing Disclosure shows the final figures three business days before closing.

 What to Bring to Closing